+effort

-effort The amount of time, usually expressed as a percentage of the total, which a faculty member or other employee spends on a sponsored project.
-No one is allowed to spend more than 100% total commitment on all academic activities, including grant-sponsored equipment contracted duties.
+The amount of time, usually expressed as a percentage of the total, which a faculty member or other employee spends on a sponsored project.
+No one is allowed to spend more than 100% total commitment on all academic activities, including grant-sponsored research, university-sponsored research, teaching, administration, advising and other contracted duties.
 Effort is indicated on the budget in units of person-months.
-An article of tangible nonexpendable personal property that has a useful life of more than 1 year and an acquisition cost per unit that equals or exceeds \$5,000 or the capitalization threshold established by the organization, whichever is less.